Rock Vs. Mulch: Best Landscaping Uses for Each

 3. Landscaping in Areas Prone to Standing Water

 Do you live in an area with a high water table?
 Maybe you have a low-lying area that always floods after a rainstorm.
 In these instances, river rocks or decorative pebbles can be a lifesaver.

-Mulching wet areas with pine bark nuggets or cypress mulch often leads to frequent clean-ups.
+Mulching wet areas with pine bark nuggets or cypress wood chips often leads to frequent clean-ups.
 Not only that, but you may also have to completely replace your mulch more often, driving up your gardening costs.

 Using rock mulch is a great strategy for maintaining your water-prone landscape with less effort and long-term cost.

-Rock naturally absorbs and holds heat from the sunlight, thereby warming the soil underneath.
-Although this characteristic may help encourage plant growth in early spring, it can also make the soil too hot and parched for some plants during the summer.
+Stone mulch naturally absorbs and holds heat from the sunlight, thereby warming the soil underneath.
+According the garden experts at Gardens Alive, this characteristic may help encourage plant growth in early spring, when the sun’s ray are starting to warm up but the ground is still chilly.